-Until the 1920s, ‘Rocky Point’ as US citizens affectionately call this Sea of Cortez coastal resort, was just that: a landmark on naval/military maps and no more.
-Its location alongside one of the driest parts of the Desierto Sonorense (Sonoran Desert) deterred all would-be settlers bar intrepid fishermen until Prohibition gave the fledgling community an unexpected spotlight as a drinking and gambling haven for alcohol-starved North Americans.
-Peñasco hasn’t looked back since.
-Now this beach town is home to so many non-natives it has become the seaside destination Arizona never had.
-The historic core hugs the rocky point itself while its main waterfront stretch, Sandy Beach, sports massive condo-hotel resorts which offer luxury rooms with sea views, expensive restaurants and no hint of Mexican culture.
+Until the 1920s, ‘Rocky Point,’ as Americans affectionately call this Sea of Cortez coastal town, was just that: a landmark on military maps and no more.
+Its location alongside one of the driest parts of the Sonoran Desert deterred all would-be settlers bar intrepid fishers until Prohibition gave the fledgling community an unexpected boost.
+When the global economy nosedived in the 1930s, Peñasco enjoyed a (very) lengthy siesta, until state investment and a desalination plant kick-started the local economy in the early 1990s.
+The result has been a boom in both development and population, and now this beach town has become the seaside destination Arizona never had.

 The historic core – El Malecón (Old Port) – hugs the rocky point itself, while just north sits the pleasant beach, Playa Bonita.
 Heading west is Sandy Beach, home to a sprawling stretch of condo-hotel resorts, expensive restaurants and golf courses carved out of the desert.